-I find myself looking at the calendar in amazement when there are just a few days left.
-I question, “Did I do enough during the blessed month?
+You may find yourself looking at the calendar in amazement when there are just a few days left.
+You may question, “Did I do enough during the blessed month?
 Did I work my hardest?
 Will I live to see the blessings and opportunities of the next Ramadan?
 Have I truly earned Allah’s mercy or have I carelessly let the month slip by virtually unnoticed?”

 But some transitions are far from subtle.
 Birth and death are two such grand events.
 In the context of birth, the evolution from pregnant woman to mother happens in a dramatic event that can’t go unnoticed.

-In fact, birth is such a life-altering event that I can notice some similarities with Judgment Day.
-Below are just some of the ways I can see a comparison:
+In fact, birth is such a life-altering event that we can notice some similarities with Judgment Day.
+Below are just some of the possible comparisons:

 - We are aware of the coming of both days.